RetroAchievements/api-docs/docs/index.md

 The API can be fully accessed at any time by hitting any of the endpoints we've published in this documentation.
 Rate limiting is enabled.

-Retrieving data from an API endpoint requires your RetroAchievement account's API key, which can be retrieved on [your account's control panel](https://retroachievements.org/controlpanel.php).
+Retrieving data from an API endpoint requires your RetroAchievements account's API key, which can be retrieved on [your account's control panel](https://retroachievements.org/controlpanel.php).

 ::: danger Rate Limiting and Usage Guidelines